nimakam/nimakam-notes/stable-coin/ecosystem.md

 #### Hard-fork

-Summary: We end up with the same community moving to a new protocol.
-The old protocol will be transitioned and retired.
+Hard-fork is the intentional transition and retirement of the old protocol, where we end up with the same community moving to a new protocol.

 There is always a non-zero probability that the community as a whole may come to a conclusion that changes to the on-chain protocol are required in order for the ecosystem to remain viable.
 In such a case, the community as a whole would have to coordinate simultaneous transition to a new version of the system, one that uses parameters agreed upon by the community as a whole.

 Given that the system is immutable and holds a large amount of state, in the form of value, transitioning out of it will be very costly, including but not limited to:

-- **Uncertainty and unpredictability** is a significant cost to an ecosystem that operates optimally based on predictability, trust, and truthful price reporting as a schelling point for all stakeholders.
+- **Unpredictability** is a significant cost to an ecosystem that operates optimally based on predictability, trust, and truthful price reporting as a schelling point for all stakeholders.
 Any effective mitigation to the this will include:
-  - An effective transition plan, one that considers mitigations to possible outcomes, and ensures the interests of all stakeholders are preserved as much as possible.
+  - **Transition planning** - An effective transition plan, one that considers mitigations to possible outcomes, and ensures the interests of all stakeholders are preserved as much as possible.
-  - Clear communication of the transition to all stakeholders, instructions on how to proceed.
+  - **Coordination** - Clear communication of the transition to all stakeholders, instructions on how to proceed.
 - **Price volatility** is inevitable given that transition out of the current system requires movement of large amounts of value out of the system, in form of exchanging out of the pegged currency money, and in form of closing loans (debt positions) using large amounts of purchased pegged currency.
 Higher amounts of uncertainty, as mentioned above, will adversely affect volatility.
 - **Money users' overhead** - very high cost of having to even care about this, cost of effort needed to exchange out of the pegged currency.
 - **Money users' exchange costs** - Exchanging tokens has a non-zero fee regardless of the exchange used, this is no different.
 - **Loan takers' overhead** - high cost of having to care about this in the first place, as well as the effort to purchase sufficient pegged currency to cover loans (debt positions) and close them.
 - **Loan takers' exchange costs** -
-- **Price feed provider slashing** - the cost of exiting price feed providers being slashed for the drops in their allocation numbers, as well as losses of time based payouts.
+- **Price feed provider penalties** - the cost of exiting price feed providers being penalized for the drops in their allocation numbers, as well as losses of time based payouts.
 - **Possibility of un-closable loans due to lost pegged currency** -
 - ToDo - others ...